 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an amendment of FASB Statements No. 87, 88, 106 and 132(R)."
 SFAS No. 158 requires an employer that sponsors one or more single-employer defined benefit plans to (a) recognize the overfunded or underfunded status of a benefit plan in its statement of financial position, (b) recognize as a component of other comprehensive income, net of tax, the gains or losses and prior service costs or credits that arise during the period but are not recognized as components of net periodic benefit cost pursuant to SFAS No. 87, "Employers' Accounting for Pensions," or SFAS No. 106, "Employers' Accounting for Postretirement Benefits Other than Pensions," (c) measure defined benefit plan assets and obligations as of the date of the employer's fiscal year-end, and (d) disclose in the notes to the financial statements additional information about certain effects on net periodic benefit cost for the next fiscal year that arise from delayed recognition of the gains or losses, prior service costs or credits, and transition asset or obligation.
-These requirements are effective for fiscal years ending after December 15, 2006, with the exception of the requirement to measure plan assets and obligations as of the employer's plan assets and obligations as of the employer has are effective for fiscal years ending after December 15, 2006, with the exception of the requirement to measure plan assets and obligations as of the employer's plan assets and obligations as of the employer's fiscal years ending after December 15, 2006, with the exception of the requirement to measure plan assets and obligations as of the employer's fiscal years ending after December 15, 2006.
+These requirements are effective for fiscal years ending after December 15, 2006, with the exception of the requirement to measure plan assets and obligations as of the employer's fiscal year-end.
+This requirement is effective for fiscal years ending after December 15, 2008.
+The Company expects to record an additional \$40.0 million pension liability with a corresponding reduction in equity (accumulated other comprehensive income) at December 31, 2006.
+The Company is assessing the remaining provisions of SFAS No. 158 to determine the impact that the adoption of those provisions may have on its results of operations.